tulara/wip-tracker/README.md

 **IMAGES**
+[ ] For later: auth so users can't access each other's images
+// upload will have to go through server else how would you limit people uploading what they like.
+// fetch can retrieve location it was uploaded to
-[ ] For later: auth so users can't access each other's images [ ] Lock down grid so we don't have to deal with responsive image window
+[ ] Lock down grid so we don't have to deal with responsive image window

 [ ] go through tutorial https://www.apollographql.com/docs/tutorial/introduction/